-Physical Distancing: Physical distancing and other safe health practices according to guidelines established by the Centers for Disease Control and the Minnesota Department of Health's new restaurant and dining guidance must be followed for both students and food service staff.
+[UPDATED 03/12/21]: Physical Distancing: Physical distancing and other safe health practices according to guidelines established by the Minnesota Department of Health's 2020-21 Planning Guide for Schools must be followed for both students and food service staff.
 Questions to answer include:

-- Will students eat in the cafeteria, classroom, hallway or other locations? - Will additional meal periods or staggered meal service times be needed? - [UPDATED 12/01/20]: How will meal pattern requirements be met for meals distributed or served in other locations? - Will the cafeteria space be used for other spaces if meals are served in the classroom? - Will additional staff be needed with the elimination of student self-serve options or meal distribution to classrooms or other locations? - Will additional preparation space be needed to accommodate physical distancing in kitchen areas? - Are modifications needed in the kitchen during meal preparation activities?
+- Will students eat in the cafeteria, classroom, hallway or other locations? - Will additional meal periods or staggered meal service times be needed? - How will meal pattern requirements be met for meals distributed or served in other locations? - Will the cafeteria space be used for other spaces if meals are served in the classroom? - Will additional staff be needed with the elimination of student self-serve options or meal distribution to classrooms or other locations? - Will additional preparation space be needed to accommodate physical distancing in kitchen areas? - Are modifications needed in the kitchen during meal preparation activities?